Training Tips

 Nutrition tips

 Hydrate!
 You are doing to lose a lot of fluids in Houston's hot and humid weather.
 Make it a habit to drink water throughout the day, and bring water on your runs.
 If you are running very long distances in tough weather conditions, consider drinking an electrolyte drink (e.g. Gatorade) before or during your runs.
-On long runs eat something every hour—whether you feel like it or not.
+On long runs eating something every 30 minutes is the current best professional advice —whether you feel like it or not.
 During longer runs if you don’t like to carry water, take some cash in your pocket pouch or a shoe wallet.
 Run a route where there’s a corner store that you can use as a pit stop to pick up your water and maybe use the bathroom.
 Avoid eating heavy meals or eating a big meal late in the evening the night before your long run.
 To aid recovery, the most crucial time to eat and drink is in the hour immediately after you run.

 Prevention Tips: